buildtesters/buildtest/docs/writing_buildspecs/performance_checks.rst

 ------------------

-buildtest provides a method to define test metrics in the buildspecs which can be used to store arbitrary content from the output/error file into named metric.
-A metric is defined using the ``metrics`` property where each element under the **metrics** property is the name of the metric which must be a unique name.
-A metric can apply regular expression on stdout, stderr like in this example below.
-The metrics are captured in the test report which can be queried via ``buildtest report`` or ``buildtest inspect``.
-Shown below is an example where we define two metrics named ``hpcg_rating`` and ``hpcg_state``.
+buildtest provides a method to define test metrics in the buildspecs which can be used to store arbitrary content from the output/error file or an arbitrary file into named metric.
+The ``metrics`` property is used to define a list of metric names using regular expression to assign a value to the metric.
+In this example, we have two tests that define metrics ``hpcg_rate_stream``, ``hpcg_state_stream`` in the first test and ``hpcg_rate_file``, ``hpcg_state_file`` in the second test.
+The ``stream`` property is used to read from stdout/stderr and apply the regular expression defined by ``exp``, whereas ``file`` will read from an arbitrary file name of your choice.

 .. literalinclude:: ../tutorials/metrics_regex.yml
     :language: yaml
-    :emphasize-lines: 8-19
+    :emphasize-lines: 8-19,27-37

+The metrics can be used with :ref:`comparison_operators` for performing more sophisticated status checks.
-The metrics will not impact behavior of test, it will only impact the test report.
-By default a metric will be an empty dictionary if there is no ``metrics`` property.
-If we fail to match a regular expression, the metric will be defined as an empty string.
+By default, a metric will be an empty dictionary if there is no ``metrics`` property.
+If we fail to match a regular expression, the metric will be defined as an empty string (``''``).

 ..
 Note::
    If your regular expression contains an escape character ``\`` you must surround your